admiralorbiter/azul-analysis-tool/docs/planning/UI_EVALUATION_AND_PLANNING.md

 **Recent Bug Fixes**:
 - **Fixed `moveHistory` Reference Error**: The AdvancedAnalysisControls component was missing `moveHistory` and `analyzeGame` in its parameter list, causing a ReferenceError.
 Fixed by adding these props to the component definition.
 - **UI Loading Issue Resolved**: The UI now loads without Chrome errors and the advanced analysis controls work properly.
+- **Fixed `setConfigExpanded` Reference Error**: The ConfigurationPanel component was missing `setConfigExpanded` in its parameter list, causing a ReferenceError when clicking the expand/collapse button.
+Fixed by adding this prop to the component definition.

 ---